muratk5n/thirdwave/en/README.md

 ---

-They haven't shrunk enough.. need to shrink some more.
+There will be more shrinkage I bet.
 Still meddly meddly, messing stuff up all over the place.
-Get off Asia Minor's ass for one
+Leave Asia Minor alone

 "The incredible shrinking Global Britain..
 Funding cuts and staffing turmoil at the Foreign Office are scaling back the UK’s international